johnwcowan/r7rs-work/StructuresCowan.md

 `(struct-reader ` *schema*`)`

-These macros are equivalent to the corresponding procedures beginning with `make-`, except that the schemas must be literals or quasiquoted literals.
+These macros are equivalent to the corresponding procedures beginning with `make-`, except that it is an error unless the schemas are literals or quasiquoted literals.
 They are provided so that
 an implementation can compile a constant schema into appropriate code.
 However, they may also expand directly into procedures.